Current Advice on Parasite Control:

 Prevention is best accomplished through mosquito abatement programs (including screening outdoor kennels), and by using mosquito repellents, wearing protective clothing, and remaining indoors during mosquito feeding periods.

-- Reducing the prevalence of heartworm infection in the definitive canine host will also reduce transmission risk for humans.
+- Reducing the prevalence of heartworm infection in the definitive canine host will also reduce the risk of D. immitis transmission to people.

 Blagburn BL, Carmichael J, Kaminsky R, Schenker R, Kaplan R, Moorhead A, Prichard R, Geary T, Bourguinat C, Malone J, Bowman DD.
 2013.
 Resistance and heartworm preventives: historical perspective and overview of research.
 ABSTRACT 28, 58th Annual Meeting of the American Association of Veterinary Parasitologists, Chicago, IL, July 20-23.